SAT Prep: The Hard Problems

 Every SAT skill is covered with Hard-level problems for group and individual practice.
 You will improve both your accuracy and speed.

-Courses are offered on weekday evenings at Chantilly and McLean High Schools.
-We use our proprietary SAT Strategy Guide (Hard Questions) to help you identify goals and create a study plan.
+Courses are offered during the summer at our in-person locations and during the school year on weekday evenings at Chantilly, Madison, McLean, and West Springfield High Schools.
+We use our proprietary SAT Strategy Guide to help you identify goals and create a study plan.

 Enroll now to reach the next level as you get ready for Test Day.

-Students take two practice tests outside of class to gauge their progress, and during class they complete practice problems to master the different question types on the SAT.
+Students take two practice tests to gauge their progress, and they complete practice problems to master the different question types on the SAT.